 4. What is the role of spatial and temporal variation in biodiversity (beta diversity, landscape diversity, biome diversity) in BEF feedbacks?
 [Sasha, Charlie, Akira, Kim] match and mismatch between beta diversity, landscape and biome diversity, and their feedbacks with function. [this is the part of the figure that is less clearly hierarchical]

 What we know: Early work has shown that biodiversity can provide spatial insurance in heterogeneous landscapes (Loreau et al. 2003, PNAS).
-Emthat different scales of biodiversity could provide multiple levels of insurance against the loss of important properties and feedbacks in ecological systems (Pasari et al. 2013, PNAS; Wilcox et al. 2017, Ecology Letters).
 Specifically, not only the number of species (i.e., alpha-diversity) but also spatial variations in species identity and composition (i.e., beta-diversity) are important for supporting ecosystem functions.
 Such roles of biodiversity can be further amplified when focuses are expanded to ecosystem multifunctionality (Mori et al. 2016, Ecology Letters; Hautier et al. 2018, Nat Ecol Evol).
-Because it is unrealistic to maintain all functions at high levels in a single locality and also trade-offs between functions are highly likely in a natural heterogeneous landscape, different sets of species assemblages are needed for supporting different functions across different locations (Isbell et al. 2011, Nature).
+Because it is unrealistic to maintain all functions at high levels in a single locality and also trade-offs between functions are highly likely in a natural heterogeneous landscape, different sets of species assemblages are needed for supporting different functions across different locations and at different times (Isbell et al. 2011, Nature).However, spatial insurance at larger spatial scales is counteracted by processes that homogenize habitats (e.g. urbanization, agriculture, species introductions, so-called, the anthropogenic blender; Olden 2006, J Biogeogr).

-Recognizing the heterogeneous distribution of species and functions across space is of importance.
-Habitat homogenization has been occurring at different spatial scales.
-Species introductions are also an issue, changing species composition.
-These anthropogenic influences result in biotic homogenization (so-called, the anthropogenic blender; Olden 2006, J Biogeogr).

 What is the knowledge gap?
 Biodiversity is not static but rather dynamic and thus changes over space.
 Given the realistic threats of losing the spatially dynamic nature of diversity we must fully understand the functional role that beta-diversity plays.
 However, to date, studies have adopted numerous ways for quantification and thus the findings are inconsistent.